 “Ducati also entered MotoGP in 2003 and it’s fair to say it’s been a rollercoaster ride ever since.
 They’ve had massive highs followed by huge lows and at times it looked like Ducati would never figure it out.
 What has impressed me the most is their 'let's throw everything at it' attitude, and you’d have to say it looks like it’s finally paying off.
 After what seems like an eternity since Casey Stoner's last wins on the bike, Ducati has now turned a corner.”

-We specialise in getting the best insurance for our customers, our panel of insurers are some of the best in the market, so whether you ride the all-rounder Ducati Multistrada or the Diavel cruiser we will get you the best Ducati insurance we can.
+We specialise in getting the right insurance for our customers, so whether you ride the all-rounder Ducati Multistrada or the Diavel cruiser we will work to find Ducati insurance suited to you.

 Applying for Ducati bike insurance through Mackenzie Hodgson could not be easier, get a quote online or over the phone through our expert UK call centre staff on 0333 0053 100.